 For the Hawk-Drill, you need to hold the stick with both hands pointing towards the shoulder height of your opponent.
 Then you bend on your knees at an angle of 450 with your thighs.
 Move rapidly across the cones in the field.

 Hawk-Drill Benefits: Hawk-Drill increases the agility of your movement and the ability to block the opponent from moving forward.
 It also gives you a chance to take the ball away from the opponent and deflect it away from the goal.

 Physical Workouts – Strength and Stamina

-- Rope-Jumping: Practice Rope-Jumping at least 25 rounds of rope-jumping every morning and evening.
+Practice Rope-Jumping at least 25 rounds of rope jumping every morning and evening.
 You may increase the rounds with experience.

 Rope-Jumping Benefits: Rope jumping removes all the blocks between your mind and body to increase coordination.
-Defensive moves will be faster than the offensive moves due to the preemptive recognition of opponent body language and movement.
+Defensive moves will be faster than offensive moves due to the preemptive recognition of the opponent’s body language and movement.

-- Communication: This is a group drill which you can practice when the practice sessions are in progress.
+This is a group drill that you can practice when the practice sessions are in progress.
 Keep talking to each other about the next moves consistently.

 Communication Benefits: Your team starts thinking and acting in unison as a single unit rather than fragmented pieces joined with an adhesive.